ananth-she11z/V-Indexer/Readme.txt

 6. Voltaire gives multiple output file formats but yet outputs only .docx format - V-Indexer will produce index in two formats ".docx" and ".csv" for user flexibillity

+7. Voltair has no options to process specific/multiple sheets - V-Indexer gives you option "-s" where you can either specify any sheet name under your .xlsx file or simply use "all or ALL" with -s option to process all the sheets

-7. Voltaire takes only one keyword - V-Indexer gives you freedom to include any number of keywords per row with same description and book/page (-k option lets you mention how many columns you have keywords in your index)
+8. Voltaire takes only one keyword - V-Indexer gives you freedom to include any number of keywords per row with same description and book/page (-k option lets you mention how many columns you have keywords in your index)

    NOTE: The way V-Indexer works is, if you have a row with two or more keywords having same description and book/page locations, V-Indexer will fetch each keyword    and add it to another new row having the same details.
    In short V-Indexer will process all your multiple keywords in a single column for better visibility.
 Example below -